mattbierner/blog.mattbierner.com/_posts/2013-12-13-using-records-for-immutable-objects-in-javascript.md

         .join('');
 ```

 Finally, declare is updated to automatically generate setters on both the instances and the Record.
-Instances setters take a single value while Record setters take an object and a value:
+Instance setters take a single value while Record setters take an object and a value:

 ```
 var declare = let